tomaszkacprzak/tomaszkacprzak.github.io/index.md

 At PSI, I work on a number of projects advancing the applications of machine learning to applied physics and climate simulations:

-- I lead of the collaborative project "Robust and scalable Machine Learning algorithms for Laue 3-Dimensional Neutron Diffraction Tomography" at the PSI.
-Our novel approach to indexing of polycrystalline diffraction patterns from neutron tomography is capable of analyzing 10x larger samples with 100x gain in speed, compared to prevsious methods.
+- I lead the collaborative project "Robust and scalable Machine Learning algorithms for Laue 3-Dimensional Neutron Diffraction Tomography" at the PSI.
+Our novel approach to indexing of polycrystalline diffraction patterns from neutron tomography is capable of analyzing 10x larger samples with 100x gain in speed, compared to previous methods.
 The upcoming package LaueOT will avalilable at [Github](https://github.com/LaueOT/laueotx).

 - I am the lead data scientist at SDSC's contribution to the [Exclaim](https://exclaim.ethz.ch) project.
 I am developing fast and versatile methods for compressing massive climate simulations, aiming at 1 km resolution maps produced by the upcoming Alps supercomputing cluster at CSCS.
 I am investigating possible applications of machine learning techniques to aid the efficiency and accuracy of climate simulations.

 ### Dark Energy Survey

-I am a Bilder of the [Dark Energy Survey](http://www.darkenergysurvey.org), the largest ground-based cosmological observational survey to date.
+I am a Builder of the [Dark Energy Survey](http://www.darkenergysurvey.org), the largest ground-based cosmological observational survey to date.
 I have been involved in DES since 2012, with the following contributions:

 - As the Simulations Working Group coordinator and a memeber of the Science Committee (2022-), I organize new projects and collaboration in the area of simulation-based inference and provide CosmoGridV1 simulations.

-- I led the first simulation-based inference cosmology mesurement with DES, using shear peaks and the Science Verification dataset ([MNRAS 2016, 463, 4](https://academic.oup.com/mnras/article/463/4/3653/2646308)), followed by the full survey area analysis in DES Year 3 ([MNRAS 2022, 511, 2](https://academic.oup.com/mnras/article-abstract/511/2/2075/6511572)).
+- I led the first simulation-based inference cosmology measurement with DES, using shear peaks and the Science Verification dataset ([MNRAS 2016, 463, 4](https://academic.oup.com/mnras/article/463/4/3653/2646308)), followed by the full survey area analysis in DES Year 3 ([MNRAS 2022, 511, 2](https://academic.oup.com/mnras/article-abstract/511/2/2075/6511572)).

 - I worked extensively on galaxy shape measurements for weak gravitational lensing, image simulations, and noise biases in shear calibrations, and contributed significantly to DES Science Verification weak lensing analysis ([MNRAS 2016, 460, 2](https://academic.oup.com/mnras/article/460/2/2245/2609178)).